gengo/goship/README.md

 1) convert.go: takes a config.yml  file and converts it to ETCD.
 Used for bootstrapping ETCD from the original conf file.
 2) deploy.go:  Can be used as a script by the "deploy" to create a knife solo command which reads in the appropriate servers from ETCD and runs knife solo.

+### Plugins

+Goship suffices as a basic application to aid your deployments.
+However, you may wish to extend Goship with some custom UI on its home page with plugins.

+To do so, head over to [Plugins](plugins).

+### Information

 GoShip was inspired by [Rackspace's Dreadnot](https://github.com/racker/dreadnot) ([UI image](http://c179631.r31.cf0.rackcdn.com/dreadnot-overview.png)) and [Etsy's Deployinator](https://github.com/etsy/deployinator/) ([UI image](http://farm5.staticflickr.com/4065/4620552264_9e0fdf634d_b.jpg)).

 The GoShip logo is an adaptation of the [Go gopher](http://blog.golang.org/gopher) created by Renee French under the [Creative Commons Attribution 3.0 license](https://creativecommons.org/licenses/by/3.0/).